 Yet another cryptic message scrawled in a bathroom stall?
-Man, forty years ago, they weren’t leaving threats.
+Man, forty years ago, they weren’t even granting the courtesy of a threat.
 They were just bombing.

 Sure, it was technically a Molotov Cocktail, or “an incompetent version of a Molotov cocktail” as Maj.
 Harry F. Philson called it, but those are technically still bombs—bomb enough for The Plainsman anyway.